 What exactly do I need to report?

-- Current registration with another optometric regulatory body outside of Ontario
+- another optometric regulatory body outside of Ontario;

-- Current registration with any other provincial/national/international regulatory body
+- any other regulatory body in any jurisdiction.

-- A finding of professional misconduct or incompetence from any other provincial/national/international regulatory body
+- A finding of professional misconduct or incompetence from any other regulatory body in any jurisdiction.

-- A finding of guilt, professional negligence, or malpractice
+- A finding of professional negligence or malpractice.

 If I’ve already reported the required information to the College, do I need to report it again on the new Self-Reporting Form?